 The perfect ecommerce website

-Unless you’re lucky enough to have patented a niche idea for a product that everyone needs, there is most likely 10’s, 100’s or 1000’s of other websites competing for your customers’ attention.
-Assuming your pricing vs quality strategy is competitive, there is a lot that can be done to give consumers confidence in your website over what your competitors have to offer.
+Unless you’re lucky enough to have patented a niche idea for a product that everyone needs, there is most likely 10’s, 100’s or 1000’s of other websites competing for your customers’ attention 24 hours a day, 365 days a year.
+Assuming your pricing vs quality strategy is competitive, there is a lot that can still be done to give consumers confidence in your website over what your competitors have to offer.

 Be upfront with the information your customers want